cnewt17/project-tracker/docs/project_requirements.md

 - As a user, I can edit project details
 - As a user, I can delete a project
 - As a user, I can filter projects by status
+- As a user, I can create/edit/delete milestones for a project
+- As a user, I can track milestone status (in progress, completed)
+- As a user, I can set milestone due dates
+- As a user, I can view milestone progress bars

 ### 2. Resource Management
 **Requirements:**